wp-media/adminimize/readme.txt

 1. Adminimize Theme how in WordPress 2.3

 == Changelog ==
+= 1.8.6 () =
+* Change Ex-/Import functions to use JSON format and remove mysql topics, there no longer valid in WP core.
+* Update spanish and german language file

 = 1.8.5 (2015-03-19) =
 * Add brazilian portuguese translation, thanks to [Rafael Funchal](http://www.rafaelfunchal.com.br/)
 * Small code changes for php notices